Skip to Content

 St Andrew’s Church, Castle Combe

 St Andrew’s Church in Castle Combe was built in the 13th century and has a medieval faceless clock that’s thought to be one of the oldest in the country.
-You can try out their interactive heritage trail, with stories about the church and local community, and enjoy free refreshments.
+This year’s event includes an exhibition on St Aldhelm’s Way, which passes through the village.
+This pilgrimage route took monks from Doulting near Glastonbury where St Aldheim died in 709 AD to Malmesbury where he was buried.

 St Andrew’s Church in Castle Combe